How much data do you bench(mark)?

 Implementing integrated cloud solutions, not only allows for benchmarking data to be compiled quickly but does so in a way that makes it a resource that can be used by the entire company.
 The best example is workforce management benchmarking data, which when done well, can lead to higher productivity, profitability and staff engagement.

 Tanda provides a comprehensive and clear snapshot of the entire business from one single location.
 It allows for Leadership and Executive teams to monitor the workforce and gauge the impact of future business decisions.
-It empowers management teams at all levels with actionable intelligence on core workforce metrics specific to their daily activities, such as creating rotas and labour costs.
+It empowers management teams at all levels with actionable intelligence on core workforce metrics specific to their daily activities, such as creating schedules and calculating labor costs.

 As a cloud solution, Tanda offers unparalleled insight into your workforce.
-Data is automatically collected and reported on instantaneously within the system, which reduces the time spent collecting and analysing the data.
+Data is automatically collected and reported on instantaneously within the system, which reduces the time spent collecting and analyzing the data.
 This allows time for higher level analysis to further the business’ strategic goals.
-Benchmarking labour performance in such an accessible way assists management to immediately identify performance issues and successes across the business.
+Benchmarking labor performance in such an accessible way assists management to immediately identify performance issues and successes across the business.

 Better Data Leads to Better Decisions

 Benchmarking in Tanda results in better performance, stronger teams and greater insight into the entire organization.
 Managers have the tools they need to improve store performance and profitability, as well as insights for Leadership to further develop their workforce.

 Managers can view live reports into wage costs, revenue, and staff attendance to better track their labor spend throughout the day or week.
 This makes it easier to meet financial objectives and KPIs as set by head office.